Chinese military plane crash kills 1, injures 2 | Business

 A Chinese military jet crashed in a residential area in central China's Hubei Province on Thursday, killing one person and injuring two others in the country's third aviation accident in over two months.

-The J-7 fighter jet of the Chinese People's Liberation Army Air Force crashed in the residential area in Xiangyang city, the state-run CGTN reported.
+The J-7 fighter jet of the Chinese People's Liberation Army Air Force crashed in a residential area in Xiangyang city, the state-run CGTN reported.

 One person was killed and two others were injured, besides damage to residential buildings.
 The pilot ejected successfully.
 The pilot and the injured people have all been sent to the hospital for treatment, the report said.